 Wesley United Methodist Church strives to live out the Biblical command to love God, each other and our neighbors well.
-This means worshiping and following Jesus Christ not only through our words, but also through the lives we lead.
+This means worshiping and following Jesus not only through our words, but also through the lives we lead.

 WESLEY UMC HISTORY

 The earliest records of Methodist work in Grand Forks are